fastoch/Rust/README.md

 - a **function** is a named block of code that is **reusable**
 - **shadowing** allows a variable to be re-declared in the **same scope** with the **same name**

+In Rust, variables are immutable by default.
+You need to explicitly declare a variable as mutable using the `mut` keyword.

 ---

 ## Writing our first Rust program